Ellisande/tic-tac-toe/steps.md

 Now we have a multiplayer tic-tac-toe game!
 Yeay!
 But does it really work?
 Lets find out!

 Ensure you have both Nightwatch and the selenium standalone JAR available.
 See README.md if you need help getting those dependencies.

+Nightwatch usage examples can be found at http://nightwatchjs.org/

 ### 4.1 Configure Nightwatch